LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - Macro expanding into an expression
 - Do while zero construct

-The do-while one is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
+The do-while one is a bit weird.
+From what I've researched it seems to try and avoid the faults of the preprocessor.
-The do-while is a way to create more complicated expressions while maintaining scope and having to insert a semi-colon at the end.
+It is a way to create more complicated expressions while maintaining scope and having to insert a semi-colon at the end.
 It's a little bit of a hack, but compiler optimization will remove the do while portion.

 shown below are some examples
 ```
 #include <stdio.h>                  /* including standard library */
 #include "MyHeader.h"               /* including programmer made header */
+#define FILE_A "filename.h"         /* string literal */
 #define PI 3.14159F                 /* Constant */
 #define XSTAL 10000000              /* Constant */
 #define CLOCK (XSTAL/16)            /* Constant expression */
 #define PLUS2(X) ((X) + 2)          /* Macro expanding to expression */
 #define INIT(value){ (value), 0, 0} /* braced initializer */
-#define FILE_A "filename.h"         /* string literal */
 #define READ_TIME_32() \
     do { \
         DISABLE_INTERRUPTS (); \